Effective Date and Duration: 01 January 2022 to 31 December 2022

 (Products the committee is tasked to produce.)

 - Review, as part of the orientation, the committee charter deliverables, nominating process and key dates, and the current PMI Board of Directors composition including geographic, gender, and stakeholder groups.

 - Use the established documented nomination process to evaluate, interview, and select potential Board candidates for election against the desired characteristics for PMI Board Directors found in Rules of the Board 6.0, Nomination and Election of Directors of the PMI Board of Directors.
-If concensus agreement to accept or reject a potoential candidate is not met, committee members may take a vote to reach a decision.
+If consensus agreement to accept or reject a potential candidate is not met, committee members may take a vote to reach a decision.
 If there are an even number of members on the committee, the Chair will refrain from voting.

 - Provide the names of the Board candidates selected for member election to the President and CEO as per PMI Bylaws Article VI, Section C 3 and Rules of the Board 6.0.9 a